cheriell/Cross-Version-MPE/README.md

 Main python scripts are in folder `experiments_icassp25/main`.

-Please refer to `runme_icassp25.sh` for detaild commands (including feature preparation) to run the experiments.
+Please refer to `experiments_icassp25.sh` for detaild pipeline (including feature preparation) to run the experiments.